-Everyone has seen the Pope mobile, the modified Mercedes Benz SUV replete with a rear platform protected by bulletproof glass.
-First constructed after the attempted assassination of Pope John Paul II in 1981 the vehicle is as much a status symbol as protector of the papacy.
-But what many people don’t realize is that not only is technology being used to protect the Pope, recently it has also been used to elect one.
+Everyone has seen the popemobile, the modified Mercedes Benz SUV complete with a rear platform protected by bulletproof glass.
+First constructed after the attempted assassination of Pope John Paul II in 1981, the vehicle is as much a status symbol as a protector of the papacy.
+Not only is technology being used to protect the Pope, recently it has also been used to elect one.

-Prior to the election of Joseph Aloisius Ratzinger as Pope Benedict XVI in 2005, German media outlets were able to ascertain who was going to be named Pope before the official pronouncement of the College of Cardinals.
-This was followed in 2011 by another scandal called Vatileaks that leaked documents to the Italian press detailing the financial power struggles inside the Vatican.
+Prior to the election of Joseph Aloisius Ratzinger as Pope Benedict XVI in 2005, German media outlets were able to ascertain who was to be named Pope before the official pronouncement of the College of Cardinals.
+In 2011, another scandal called Vatileaks gave documents to the Italian press that detailed the financial power struggles inside the Vatican.

-In order to curtail leaks concerning the election of a new Pope, those in a position of power elected to take security measures to the next level.
-To start off with, the Sistine Chapel was closed to the public.
-A number of electronic security measures were added including everything from standard electronic security measures designed to protect the privacy of the cardinals, to a Faraday cage which can prevent electronic signals and cell phones from being received or transmitting.
+To curtail leaks concerning the election of a new pope, those in a position of power elected to take security measures to the next level.
+First, the Sistine Chapel was closed to the public.
+A number of electronic security measures were added.
+These included everything from standard electronic security measures designed to protect the privacy of the cardinals to a Faraday cage.
+The Faraday cage can prevent electronic signals and cell phones from being received or transmitting.

 Invented in 1836 by Michael Faraday, an English scientist and inventor, the Faraday cage is designed to shield its contents from electrical fields.
-Whether you realize it or not, most of us come into contact with Faraday cages on a daily basis.
-Elevators as a rule simulate a Faraday cage by creating an electronic dead zone that blocks cell phone signals.
+Elevators, for example, simulate a Faraday cage by creating an electronic dead zone that blocks cell phone signals.
 Ever use a microwave oven?
-It is a classic example of a reverse Faraday cage, in which microwave energy is kept within the unit, as opposed to the classical Faraday Effect that keeps electrical energy out.
+It is a classic example of a reverse Faraday cage.
+The microwave energy is kept within the unit, as opposed to the classical Faraday Effect that keeps electrical energy out.

-While not as well defended as a SCIF, the Vatican’s Faraday Cage was sufficient to allow the election of Argentine Cardinal Jorge Mario Bergoglio on March 13 to be kept under wraps and away from the prying eyes and ears of the press.
+While not as well defended as a SCIF, the Vatican’s Faraday Cage was sufficient for the election of Argentine Cardinal Jorge Mario Bergoglio on March 13 to be kept quiet and away from the press.
 As to whether Pope Francis I has access to a Sensitive Compartmented Information Facility of his own, that’s a secret that’s still to be uncovered.